HomeFINANCEChanges in Taxability Of The Dividend: Before & After F.Y.2020-2021

 After F.Y.
 2020-2021

-Basics of the dividend
+Basics of the Dividend

 As per the budget 2021, the concept of DDT and Section 10(34) has been abolished.
 This means that the dividend which was earlier exempt in the hands of shareholders now becomes taxable.
 Secondly, the question is in which head shall it be taxable?
 Dividend shall be taxable in the head “Profits and Gains from Business & Profession” or “Other Sources” depending on the purpose for which shares are held.